NAS: Synology DS216+II with DSM 6.1.7-15284

 Enable NFS service on your NAS.
 (Control Panel -> File Services -> SMB/AFP/NFS).
 Now click on “Shared Folder” and select the network share that you chose for network booting (i.e. “public”) and click the “Edit” button.
 Choose the NFS Permissions tab and click on the “Create” button.
 Use the following rules:

-Make sure the box is ticked for “Enable asynchronous”, “Allow connections from non-privilaged ports (ports higher than 1024)”, and “Allow users to access mounted subfolders” and click on the “OK” button.
+Make sure the box is ticked for “Enable asynchronous”, “Allow connections from non-privilaged ports (ports higher than 1024)”, and “Allow users to access mounted subfolders”, then click on the “OK” button.
 Click on the “OK” button to enable NFS on the selected share.
 From a Linux computer, test that the NFS share is now working (i.e. Try to access “nfs://synology/volume1/public”).
 If you are unable to access the NFS share from another computer on your network, then this issue will need to be resolved first before continuing.

 Inside the root folder that you chose for the network boot files (i.e. “pxeboot”), you will want to create a folder for all of the LibreElec files (i.e. “libreelec”) and then create two folders under that called “System” and “Storage”.
 Under the “System” folder you will want to create folders for each type of Raspberry Pi architecture that you will be using (i.e. “RPi1”, “RPi3”) and copy all the files from the “LIBREELEC” partition of the downloaded LibreElec image file to the corresponding RPi folder (i.e. “RPi3”).
 Copy the “bootcode.bin” file to the root folder (i.e. “pxeboot”).
 Edit the cmdline.txt file and change it to the following while substituting [synology] with the IP address of your NAS: